pyeve/eve/docs/features.rst

 CORS Cross-Origin Resource Sharing
 ----------------------------------
-Disabled by default, CORS_ allows web pages to work with REST APIs, something that is usually restricted by most broswers 'same domain' security policy.
+Disabled by default, CORS_ allows web pages to work with REST APIs, something that is usually restricted by most browsers 'same domain' security policy.
 Eve-powered APIs can be accesed by the JavaScript contained in web pages.

 Read-only by default